The AAGPBL Players Association, Inc. is an active, nonprofit organization established for the following purposes:

 Players and other members provide interaction with schools, communities, sporting events, and historical organizations to promote sports participation.
 Players actively engage in sharing their experiences by speaking to various groups and assisting in clinics and seminars to promote women in sports.
 "We do not stop playing because we grow old, but we grow old because we stop playing."

-Annual Fees: The Association's fiscal and membership year extends from September 1 to August 31.
+Annual Fees: The Association's fiscal and membership year extends from September 1 to August 31 and membership categories and fees include the following:

 Membership Fees submitted after June 1 of a given year will be applied to the next Membership Year.